meteor/meteor/content/routing.md

 });
 ```

-*Snippet 5.2.1: Subscribing to data from the onCreated callback of a page template*
+*Snippet: Subscribing to data from the onCreated callback of a page template*

 Now, when we go to the blog post page in our app, when the `page-blog-post` template is initialized, we will subscribe to the data for this blog post, and the `blogPost` helper will return the post data once it arrives.
 But this won't happen instantly - it takes time for the data to arrive from the server to the client before it can be displayed.
 For this reason, Blaze has a helpful built-in helper: `Template.subscriptionsReady`.
 It works because we used `this.subscribe` instead of `Meteor.subscribe` when loading the data.
 Let's display a simple loading message: